Updated July 2019

-The state of New York has made significant progress when it comes to marijuana reform, becoming the 23rd state in the union to legalize medical marijuana.
-However, the state has been criticized for limitations on its policies, and advocates are working for further progress.
+The state of New York has made significant progress when it comes to marijuana reform, becoming the 23rd state in the union to legalize medical marijuana in 2014.
+However, the state has been criticized for limitations on its policies, and cannabis advocates and pro-cannabis lawmakers have continued to work for further progress.
+Learn more about New York marijuana laws.

 Recreational Marijuana in New York